 Please note, you must belong to a Security Group with the “Users” Administrative permission to complete setup.

 The setup process requires an Agent record and a User.
 Ideally, you want the Agent and User to have the same name to make setup easier, but they don’t have to match.
 If both already exist, proceed.
 If not, create them.
 Learn more about creating Agent records and adding Users.

 - Go to Profile & Settings > Settings > Users and select a User.

 - In the Security > Linked Agents field, search for the User’s corresponding Agent record and add it.

 - Success!
 The Agent record is now linked to the User.

 Who can I link Agents to?

 Linked Agents can be added to the following User Types:

 - Agent CRM users

-Also, you can map the same agent record to a user as both a linked agent and an accessible agent.
-However, for filtering opportunities, both should match.
-If they don’t, you will still have access to the opportunity, but the “Assigned To” filter will omit it from the results.
+Also, you can map the same Agent record to a User as both a Linked Agent and an Accessible Agent.
+However, for filtering Sales Opportunities (Opps), both should match.
+If they don’t, you will still have access to the Opp, but the “Assigned To” filter will omit it from the results.